-The goal of replacement therapy is to achieve and maintain a clinical and biochemical euthyroid state.
-The goal of suppressive therapy is to inhibit growth and/or function of abnormal thyroid tissue.
-The dose of SYNTHROID that is adequate to achieve these goals depends on a variety of factors including the patient's age, body weight, cardiovascular status, concomitant medical conditions, including pregnancy, concomitant medications, and the specific nature of the condition being treated (see WARNINGS and PRECAUTIONS).
-Hence, the following recommendations serve only as dosing guidelines.
-Dosing must be individualized and adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters (see PRECAUTIONS - Laboratory Tests).
+The dose of SYNTHROID for hypothyroidism or pituitary TSH suppression depends on a variety of factors including: the patient's age, body weight, cardiovascular status, concomitant medical conditions (including pregnancy), concomitant medications, co-administered food and the specific nature of the condition being treated [see Dosage and Administration (2.3), Warnings and Precautions (5), and Drug Interactions (7)].
+Dosing must be individualized to account for these factors and dose adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters [see Dosage and Administration (2.4)].

 Pediatric Dosage - Congenital or Acquired Hypothyroidism

 The recommended daily dose of SYNTHROID in pediatric patients with hypothyroidism is based on body weight and changes with age as described in Table 1.
 Start SYNTHROID at the full daily dose in most pediatric patients.
 Start at a lower starting dose in newborns (0-3 months) at risk for cardiac failure and in children at risk for hyperactivity (see below).
 Monitor for clinical and laboratory response [see Dosage and Administration (2.4)].

 |AGE||Daily Dose Per Kg Body Weighta|

 |6-12 months||6-8 mcg/kg/day|

 |1-5 years||5-6 mcg/kg/day|

 |Greater than 12 years but growth and puberty incomplete||2-3 mcg/kg/day|